Rules of Blackjack Explained By Experts: Simple & Easy

 Blackjack as a card game

 You don’t need a trip to the casino to put your skills to the test.
-Blackjack can be played as a card game on Irish online casinos from home.
+Blackjack can be played as a card game on Irish casino sites from home.

 Blackjack at home rules